rdio/jsfmt/README.md

 ### Example

-Rewrite occurences of `_.reduce` to use native reduce:
+Rewrite occurrences of `_.reduce` to use native reduce:

     jsfmt --rewrite "_.reduce(a, b, c) -> a.reduce(b, c)" reduce.js